R.E.A. Holdings plc: Further re selling prices

 Further re selling prices

-Further to the company's announcement in March 2022 regarding selling prices for crude palm oil ("CPO") and crude palm kernel oil ("CPKO"), the Indonesian government has published a change to the export duty structure with effect from 10 June 2022.
-There has been no change to the export levy structure.
+Further to the company's announcement yesterday (20 June 2022) regarding selling prices for crude palm oil ("CPO") and crude palm kernel oil ("CPKO"), the Indonesian government has published two revised scales of export levy, the first effective from 14 June to 31 July 2002 and the second from 1 August 2022.

-REA sells CPO into the local Indonesian market which is not subject to export levy or export duty.
-However, arbitrage between the Indonesian and international CPO markets normally results in a local price that is broadly in line with prevailing international prices after adjustment of the latter for delivery costs and export tariffs and restrictions.
-Changes to export tariffs and restrictions therefore have an indirect effect on the prices that REA achieves on sales of its CPO
+This means that combined export levy and export duty applicable to CPO going forward are as set out below.
+The combined tariffs for the period 14 June to 31 July 2022 are stated before the additional duty of USD200 per tonne that is payable until 31 July 2022 by exporters of CPO electing for waiver of compliance with the domestic market obligation ("DMO") rules.

-Export tariffs comprise export duty and export levy.
-Both are calculated on a sliding scale by reference to a CPO reference price that is set periodically by the Indonesian government on the basis of CIF Rotterdam and other recognised benchmark CPO prices.
-The export tariffs applicable from 10 June 2022 are set out below.
-The incremental export duty for CPO and CPKO have not changed up to a reference price of less than USD1,000 per tonne but have increased from a reference price of more than USD1,000 per tonne from the previous rules.
+The net effect of the previously announced increases in export duty and the now announced changes in export levy is that the combined export tariffs payable at the current CPO reference price of USD1,700 per tonne will be USD488 per tonne (before DMO waiver duty) until 31 July 2022 and thereafter USD528 per tonne, reductions of, respectively USD87 and USD47 per tonne, on the combined tariffs payable before the recent changes covered by the company's announcements of yesterday and today.

 -----------------------------------------------------------------------------------------------------------------------